Staff

 Kerry Tronstad, School Director, is a lifelong educator who has worked in early childhood education for more than 20 years.
 She has her AA in Early Childhood Development from Cerro Coso College.

-Olivia Tsang, Director of Operations, taught preschool and kindergarten along the Peninsula before finding her way here to St. James Preschool in 1998.
-Olivia has a BS in Early Childhood Education and a BA in Psychology at the University of Cincinnati, and more than 20 years of professional experience in the Early Childhood field.
+Olivia Tsang, Director of Operations, found her way to St. James Preschool in 1998.
+Olivia started teaching at SJP, first in the Rabbit Class for 12 years and then in the Turtle Class for 8 years, as well as being the Assistant Director.
+Olivia has a BS in Early Childhood Education and a BA in Psychology from the University of Cincinnati, and more than 25 years of professional experience in the Early Childhood field.
 Originally from Cincinnati, Ohio, Olivia has made San Francisco her home since 1997.
-She enjoys traveling, biking, hiking, and trying new restaurants in the Bay Area.
+She enjoys traveling, puzzling, house projects, and trying new restaurants in the Bay Area.

 “What I love about SJP is the way my daughter peeks through the windows in the school in the morning, eager to see her teachers and classmates.
 She spontaneously hugs the teachers.
 That tells me there is a loving bond there.
 What better place to start learning?”